ASE A4 Steering Suspension Practice Test

 Answer D is wrong.
 Technician A is correct.

-40. A vehicle with a variable-assist power steering system feels loose at highway speeds.
-Technician A says the system should decrease pressure at highway speeds.
+40. A vehicle with a variable-assist power steering system is speed-sensitive and feels sloppy at highway speeds.
+Technician A says the variable-assist steering system is not reducing hydraulic pressure at higher speeds.
 Technician B says variable-assist steering provides maximum pressure while performing parking maneuvers.
 Who is correct?

 • A. Technician A